Highest and Lowest Turnout

 Highest Turnout for a Precinct

 1,826 people voted on Election Day in North Liberty Precinct 1 in the 2008 presidential election.
-North Liberty 1 was one of three precincts that voted at the North Liberty Community Center in 2008, with a total of 3,145 voters.
+North Liberty 1 was one of three precincts that voted at the North Liberty Community Center in 2008, with a total of 3,145 voters at the three polling places in the building.
 Note that in 2012, North Liberty went from two precincts to six because of population growth.

 Satellite Voting Site